kwang8128/Physics-Final-Project/index.md

 To view my physics final project, please visit [here](https://www.tychos.org/en/scenarios/q5aJiy).
+The start button is on the bottom.
+You can modify the slider any time you want.

 ### Guide